What are your hours?

 How does drop off and pick up work?

 A parent or guardian must check students in and out each day using the ELC’s attendance software.
-Parents and caregivers will be provided a unique entry code for the facility’s secure entrance system.
-Please protect this entry code to ensure the safety of your child and others.
+Parents and caregivers will register their fingerprint to provide a unique entry code for the facility’s secure entrance system.
 The facility’s exterior doors will be locked and only accessible to employees with a passkey.
 Parents and caregivers will be required to enter the building from the main entrance for drop-off and pick up each day.
 Only parents and caregivers listed on a child’s enrollment form will be allowed to pick up a child.
 Proper photo identification will be required.
+You may add or delete authorized pickup names from your child's form at any time by providing written notice to the ELC office.
 If someone arrives to pick up your child and their name is not on the enrollment form, we cannot and will not release the child until we have received proper confirmation from a parent or guardian.
 No one under the age of 16 will be allowed to remove your child from the school at anytime, including siblings.
-Security and the safety of your child is our top priority.
+The security and safety of your child is our top priority.